 The settings page also displays the current Remote Desktop port in case you need to configure a router to allow remote connections outside of the network.
 If nothing changes on your device, the port number should always be 3389.

-How to enable Remote Desktop using Control Panel
+How to enable Remote Desktop on Windows 10 using Control Panel

 Although the Settings app make it super easy to allow remote access to your computer, it’s still possible to enable RDP using Control Panel.